 What you need: a food processor, (I use this mini one, it’s affordable!) a microplane for grating parmesan and zesting citrus and a good quality pot.

 A simple pasta that tastes and looks gourmet!
-Feeds two as main course, four as a side dish
+Feeds four as main course, eight as a side dish

 -